 - Hot glue gun (optional)

-Pro tip: Use the Fill-a-Yard™ Cheater Quilt template to mix-and-match your pumpkin patterns.
+Pro tip: Use the Fill-a-Yard™ Cheater Quilt template on Signature Petal Cotton to mix-and-match your pumpkin patterns with.
 After creating your Halloween collection, fill nine 6″ squares (3×3) with the same design to create the small 16″ pumpkin.

 Cut Out the Pattern Pieces